Hemp Effects on Skin: Should You Use Hemp Oil for Your Skin?

 What Are the Effects of Hemp Oil on Your Skin?

-As aforementioned, there are numerous skincare benefits that you could enjoy from using hemp oil, either by consuming it or using it topically.
+As aforementioned, there are numerous skincare benefits that you may enjoy from using hemp oil, either by consuming it or using it topically.
 Below are a few ways in which you can see hemp oil may be beneficial to your skin.

 May Help With Skin Conditions

 One thing that makes hemp oil so useful to the skin is that it is rich in omega-3 and omega-6 fatty acids.
 By consuming these nutrients, you may be able to help skin conditions such as atopic dermatitis.
 Based on one random, single-blind crossover study, it showed that hempseed oil lowered the appearance and symptoms of clinical atopic dermatitis in 20 weeks.
 While further research is needed, this study shows that CBD has the potential to help atopic dermatitis.

 Moisturizes and May Reduce Inflammation

 Gamma-linolenic acid (GLA) is one of the many omega-6 fatty acids found in hemp oil.
 Primarily, it acts as a powerful anti-inflammatory when simultaneously promoting skin development and new cell generation.
 This could help alleviate the skin’s irritation and inflammation by keeping it nourished and moisturized.
 It might also help fight acne and specific medical conditions like psoriasis.